mui/material-ui/docs/data/base/components/badge/badge.md

 ### Custom structure

-Use the `slots` prop to override the root or any other interior slot.:
+Use the `slots` prop to override the root or any other interior slot:

 ```jsx
 <Badge slots={{ root: 'div', badge: 'div' }} />